 Natalie, 28, worked as a fashion designer in New York City and started her travels by exploring a new neighborhood of the Big Apple every weekend, later expanding to Washington, Boston, Philadelphia, and other countries in North America.

-Eventually she elected to become a freelancer so that she could have more freedom, and in June of this year, she took the leap and quit her job entirely to start traveling full time.
+Eventually, she elected to become a freelancer so that she could have more freedom, and in June she took the leap and quit her job entirely to start traveling full time.
 Her first order of business was to stop at her family’s home in northern Germany, and she officially kicked off her adventures from there.

 “Living alone in New York City has taught me to be a penny pincher.
 My best advice to save money for a trip or anything else is to write down how much you need to save, and each paycheck add $5-10 USD into the jar.